Shushant-Priyadarshi/Shushant-Priyadarshi/README.md

 ### 💫 About Me:
 </div>
-🔭 I’m currently working on my college PHP+REACT project<br>🌱 I’m currently learning Backend Development<br>💬 Ask me about UIs, DSA, DEV<br>⚡ Fun fact - Have you ever noticed the elephant in the logo of PHP?
+🔭 I’m currently working on my college PHP+REACT project.<br>🌱 I’m currently learning Backend Development.<br>💬 Ask me about UIs, DSA, DEV.<br>⚡ Fun fact - Have you ever noticed the elephant in the logo of PHP?
 It's a clever nod to the language's name, as the "PH" stands for "elePHant"!

 <br>
 <br><br><br>